 Method: unregister an external history log member so that it can no longer be used to join together the data from this member together with the other history log members.

-void unRegisterExtraHistoryLogMember(int providerId)
+void unregisterExtraHistoryLogMember(int providerId)

 Method: Creates an id for the provider matching the specificed providerId that will be unique across all historylog member’s tables.